mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 #### Simulate fire and flames

-By alternating between quick blends and slow smudges you can create some realistic looking flames and fire.
+By alternating between quick blends and slow smudges you can create realistic looking flames and fire.
 It takes some practice to get the speed just right, but once mastered I think the end results speak for themselves.

 <figure class="half">
   <a href="{{ site.url }}/images/pencil-53-blend-flame-lg.jpg"><img src="{{ site.url }}/images/pencil-53-blend-flame-700.jpg" alt="blended ink to create flames"></a>